What You Need to Know About Vinyl Plank Flooring

 Know Your Installation Capabilities

-Because most vinyl planks are designed to interlock, they are popular among DIYers.
+Because most vinyl planks are designed to interlock, they are popular among do-it-yourselfers.
 As is the case with laminate and hardwood, a professional team that understands the product and subfloor brings peace of mind for any buyer.
 Ask yourself the following questions before considering installing vinyl planks yourself:

 • What material is my subfloor?